Loans

 Let CESFCU help with your personal loan needs, whatever they may be.
 You can use an unsecured or personal/signature loan to consolidate debt, finance a vacation, cover holiday expenses, medical expenses, or handle life's unexpected events.
 CESFCU offers unsecured or personal/signature loans with low interest rates, fast processing and convenient repayment terms (36 to 60 months).

-The amount a member may borrow is based on 10% of member’s annual income and member’s credit score.
-Our new maximum loan limit for unsecured loans is $15,000
+The amount a member may borrow is based on a percentage of member’s annual income and member’s credit score.
+Our new maximum loan limit for unsecured loans is $15,000.

 Share Secured Loans